 - Give the affected area time to heal by taking plenty of rest.
 Avoid performing repetitive exercises or movements that cause stress and pressure.

 - Use walking cane, crutch or splint or brace to lessen pressure on the affected area and support when moving such as walking.

 - Apply ice on the area to lessen the swelling.
-Wrap whatever ice therapy is used using a towel or a piece of cloth before placing to the area for at least 15-20 minutes every 4-6 hours to prevent further irritation and worsen the condition.
+Wrap an ice pack with towel or a piece of cloth before placing on the area for at least 15-20 minutes every 4-6 hours to prevent further irritation and worsen the condition.

 - Compress the area using compression bandage such as elastic bandage.
 Avoid wrapping it too tight to prevent problems with circulation.
 If there is swelling under the wrap, loosen the wrap.